 Our current environment makes it easy for us to become polarized, even within the church.
 We can quickly resort to judging others while hiding behind a claim of righteousness.
 We cannot abandon our love for one another and expect our communities of faith to reflect a healthy body of Christ.

 If we persist in judging others, we need to heed the warning Jesus offered to the Ephesians, “I will come to you and remove your lampstand from its place” (Revelation 2:5 RSV).
-He will judge those who judge others without love.
+He will judge those who insist on judging others without love.

 Father, we confess that too easily we fall into the trap of judging others; forgive us.
 While we seek to walk rightly before You, may we do so in love for others.
 Amen.